jimazeyu/franka_grasp_baseline/README.md

 </div>

 ## TODO
-- Hand to eye calibration based on a mark on the arm.
+- Hand to eye calibration with a mark on the arm.
 - Automatic data collection with spherical view points.